-You can switch reflectors using your radio by starting a short call to their names as the destination callsign (URCALL), like DCS001 A, or XLX001 A. Set the desired remote module as the last character of the URCALL.
+You can switch reflectors using your radio by starting a short call to their names as the destination callsign (URCALL), like DCSO01 A, or XLXO01 A. Set the desired remote module as the last character of the URCALL.
 You can switch to gateways the same way.
+You can also switch to REF/XRX servers by this method.
+Switching to REF/XRF servers or gateways this way changes the openSPOT2's active connector to the REF/XRF connector.